codio/site/source/docs/classes/monitor/grading.html.md

 <img alt="authtoken" src="/img/docs/grading-release.png" class="simple"/>

-Students are able to see their grades either from their My Classroom view or by opening the unit and going to **Education->See Grades**
+Students are able to see their grades either from their My Classroom view or by opening the unit and going to **Education->Grades**

 You can also release grades from the main Unit view right clicking on the 3 vertical dots and selecting **Release grades**.